 For the kid who always wants to be in the kitchen (and has maybe already mastered Bisquick pancakes), there’s Oui Chef, for kids 5-12 years old.
 Campers will learn to make both sweet and savory pastries, breads, and more.
 This is the perfect place to help your child learn and grow in the kitchen… without you having to do any of the dishes when they’re done cooking.
 It’s a win for all parties involved, especially if they bring home any of the treats at the end of the day.

 For the soon-to-be Jackson Pollock:

 For the kid who can never put down the crayons (or, perhaps, has already graduated to pastels), there’s the dream: summer camp at School of the Art Institute of Chicago.
 Campers between the ages of 4 and 9 will complete exciting, creative projects and visit the Art Institute on a daily basis.
+If art is a family affair, there’s even a Family Camp option for kiddos 4+ (with at least one adult attendee).
 Campers will express their inner artiste with a variety of mediums, including drawing, painting, mixed media, fibers, performance, wearables, and animation.
 Each session has a different project, so students can sign up for multiple weeks.
-With themes such as Upcycled Artists and World Builders, this will be a summer full of artistic exploration — don’t forget your apron!
+This will be a summer full of artistic exploration — so clear a spot on your refrigerator door!

 36 S. Wabash Ave.
 Chicago, IL 60603